The 5 Top Day Trips From Atlanta

 Looking for the top day trips from Atlanta and planning a visit?
 Read on for all of the information you need!

 Atlanta is by far one of my favorite cities in the United States!
-I lived there for several years during my time as a student at Georgia State University.
+I lived there for several years as a student at Georgia State University.
 Atlanta has a fantastic food and drink scene.
 It’s a perfect solo destination or a great place to visit with friends.

 These day trips are all hours or less from Atlanta.
-It’s a good idea to head out as early as you can in the morning so you can be back in Atlanta by evening.
-This way, you can still take advantage of the endless dining options and nightlife scene in Atlanta.
+It’s a good idea to head out early in the morning so you can be back in Atlanta by evening.
+This way, you can still take advantage of Atlanta’s endless dining options and nightlife scene.

 Here are the five best day trips from Atlanta and what you can expect from each.